TECH

 Printer-like peripheral machines

-What are the analogues of BLE?
+What are the Analogues of BLE?

 Just like any other technology in today’s vast tech world, there will always be competitors.
 A competitive factor not only opens up a wider set of options to choose from but also lets the technologies prosper and evolve more among the analogues.